amitdoda1983/EndGame/README.md

                 last_reward = 1

+This model took around 40000 timesteps to train

-The challenge i see is that the car is not taking the shorter route always, looks like further finetuning with rewards is needed, makng use of living penalty properly.
+The current challenge i see is that the car is not taking the shorter route always, looks like further finetuning with rewards is needed, makng use of living penalty properly.